eavom/eavom/README.md

 # नमस्ते \<Namaste\> 🙏🏽 It's Good To See You! :blue_heart:

-I'm Mohit Vaghadiya, but you can simply call me **mova**.
+Call me **mova**.
 I'm a dedicated computer programmer who finds joy in coding regardless of programming language.
 Open to collaborating on projects and exploring innovative ideas.
 I believe that while anyone can code, crafting high-quality code sets one apart.<br/><br/>

 ```python
 #!/usr/bin/python